an-leon/sudoku-solver/README.md

 as defined at https://www.telegraph.co.uk/news/science/science-news/9359579/Worlds-hardest-sudoku-can-you-crack-it.html and https://www.telegraph.co.uk/news/science/science-news/9360022/Worlds-hardest-sudoku-the-answer.html.

-This is the author's first project, and admittedly needs significant refining, but is an excellent first exercise.
+This project is an excellent demonstration of the author's skills in Python and object-oriented.
 Next steps involve reducing code complexity and resource requirements, and building a UI.

 The program primarily solves puzzles by processes of elimination.
 The author groups the solving methods in 4 ways: the